-I am a Research Fellow in EECS and NAME at the University of Michigan working on the academic side of a UM-Ford-State Farm project to develop next-generation automated vehicles.
+I was once a Research Fellow in EECS and NAME at the University of Michigan working on the academic side of a UM-Ford-State Farm project to develop next-generation automated vehicles.
 My research focuses on sensor fusion for autonomous vehicles, in particular, by combining imaging data with other sensor information to improve a vehicle’s perception of the world around it.

 The following is a video featuring me acting as a safety driver in our autonomous car during a test run at Mcity, UofM’s one-of-a-kind facility for testing autonomous and connected vehicles: